Trump deports 238 ‘gang members’ to El Salvador: What’s the controversy?

 — Nayib Bukele (@nayibbukele) March 16, 2025

 Venezuela has typically not accepted deportees from the US.
-The Trump administration has sent Venezuelan deportees to third countries in Central America “because the US does not have decent relations with Venezuela”, Clive Stafford Smith, a human rights lawyer, told Al Jazeera earlier.
+The Trump administration has sent Venezuelan deportees to third countries in Central America “because the US does not have decent relations with Venezuela”, Clive Stafford Smith, a human rights lawyer, told Al Jazeera.

-Over the past month, Venezuela has accepted some 350 deportees, including about 180 detained at the Guantanamo Bay US naval base in Cuba, for 16 days.
+Over the past month, Venezuela has accepted about 350 deportees, including about 180 detained at the US naval base in Guantanamo Bay, Cuba, for 16 days.
 As of 2022, there were 275,000 unauthorised Venezuelan immigrants in the US, according to estimates by the Pew Research Center.

 What is the CECOT?

-The Centro de Confinamiento del Terrorismo, which means the Centre for the Confinement of Terrorism, is a 40,000-capacity maximum-security prison in El Salvador.
+The Centre for the Confinement of Terrorism (Centro de Confinamiento del Terrorismo) is a 40,000-capacity, maximum-security prison in El Salvador.
 That is where the alleged gang members deported by the US are now being held.

-The mega-prison prohibits visitation, education and recreation.
+The mega-prison prohibits visitations, education and recreation.
 Inmates are not allowed to go outdoors.

-CECOT opened in January 2023, within a year of Bukele ordering the construction.
+CECOT opened in January 2023, within a year of Bukele ordering its construction.
 It is located in Tecoluca, 72km (45 miles) east of the Salvadorian capital, San Salvador.

-What is the Tren de Aragua?
+What is Tren de Aragua?

-Tren de Aragua, which is Spanish for “the train of Aragua”, is designated to be a “foreign terrorist organization” (FTO) by the US.
+Tren de Aragua, which is Spanish for the “train of Aragua”, is designated as a “foreign terrorist organisation” by the US.

 While information about the group is sparse, media reports have previously suggested that the group was formed in 2014 by Hector “El Nino” Guerrero and two other men who were imprisoned in Tocoron prison in the Venezuelan state of Aragua.
-The gang largely controlled the prison, ordering robberies, murders and kidnappings from behind bars.
+The gang largely controlled the prison, allegedly ordering robberies, murders and kidnappings from behind bars.

 The gang is alleged to be behind the 2024 murder of former Venezuelan army officer Ronald Ojeda, who conspired against President Nicolas Maduro.
-In January, Maduro was sworn in for his third six-year term after a contentious election.
+In January, Maduro was sworn in for his third six-year term after a contested election.

-A proclamation published by the White House alleges that Tren de Aragua “operates in conjunction with Cartel de los Soles, the Nicolas Maduro regime-sponsored, narco-terrorism enterprise based in Venezuela”.
+A proclamation published by the White House alleged that Tren de Aragua “operates in conjunction with Cartel de los Soles, the Nicolas Maduro regime-sponsored, narco-terrorism enterprise based in Venezuela”.

 What’s next?

-On Sunday, Trump asked the DC Circuit Court for a stay of Boasberg’s order.
+On Sunday, Trump asked the Washington, DC, Circuit Court for a stay of Boasberg’s order.
 “The stay will assuredly be denied within days,” Fein predicted.

-Fein added that Trump could then seek a stay in the US Supreme Court, “which will say ‘No.'”
+Fein added that Trump could then seek a stay in the US Supreme Court, “which will say no”.